wdi-nancy/wdi-nancy.github.io/_pages/includes/intro.md

 I am a M.S. student in the School of Computer Science and Technology, [University of Chinese Academy of Sciences](http://english.ucas.ac.cn/).
-My supervisors are Prof. [Jungang Xu](https://people.ucas.edu.cn/~xujg).
+My supervisors is Prof. [Jungang Xu](https://people.ucas.edu.cn/~xujg).
 I received a B.S. degree from the College of Software Engineering at Beijing Jiaotong University, Beijing, China in June 2022.

 My research interests include multimodal learning, self-supervised learning, neural architecture search, specifically for prompt learning.
 I am currently applying for PhD programs in the United States for Fall 2025, with a focus on Computer Science and Computational Biology.